CopernicaMarketingSoftware/SMART-TPL/README.md

 A template object first need to be loaded from a certain source.
-The SmartTpl library has two classes that can be used for this: The SmartTpl::File class for templates that are loaded from the filesystem, and the SmartTpl::Memory class for templates that are "loaded" from an in-memory buffer.
+The SmartTpl library has two classes that can be used for this: The SmartTpl::File class for templates that are loaded from the filesystem, and the SmartTpl::Buffer class for templates that are "loaded" from an in-memory buffer.

-Both the SmartTpl::Memory and SmartTpl::File class are derived from the SmartTpl::Source class.
+Both the SmartTpl::Buffer and SmartTpl::File class are derived from the SmartTpl::Source class.
 If you want to add an alternative template source (for example for templates that are loaded from a database) you can create your own class that also extends from SmartTpl::Source.